Cantaloupe - A Little History & Knowledge

 Listeria monocytogenes is a type of bacteria that can cause serious illness, particularly in pregnant women, older adults, and people with weakened immune systems.
 It can cause symptoms such as fever, muscle aches, and diarrhea.

 To reduce the risk of illness from bacteria on cantaloupes, it is important to handle the fruit properly and to wash it thoroughly before cutting into it.
-It is also a good idea to avoid consuming cantaloupes that are visibly spoiled or that have an off smell.
+Avoid consuming visibly spoiled cantaloupes with an off smell is also a good idea.

 📖 Recipe